mohapatramousumi/Data-Engineer-Tech-Test/README.md

 ## Project Structure
-- `main.py`: Main script to run the Apache Beam pipeline.
+- `src/task1.py`: Script to run the Apache Beam pipeline for Task1 (individual transform steps).
-- `your_module.py`: Contains the composite transforms and other processing logic.
+- `src/task2.py`: Contains the composite transforms and other processing logic.
 - `tests/`: Directory containing unit tests for the pipeline.
 - `output/`: Directory where output files are stored.
 This directory is gitignored.